billorcutt/i_dropped_my_phone_the_screen_cracked/QUICKSTART.md

 #Creating
 A node is created by calling it's method.
-Node methods are factories: there's no new operator and methods don't return node instances (those are stored internally); they return the global namespace "cracked" object, which makes them chainable to other node methods and selectors in order to create connections.
+Node methods are factories: there's no new operator and methods don't return node instances (those are stored internally); they return the global namespace "cracked" object, which makes them chainable to other node methods and selectors in order to build chains of nodes of connected nodes.

 ```javascript
 //create and connect sine->compressor->waveshaper->gain->dac
 __().sine().compressor().wavehshaper().gain().dac();
 ```

 #  Selecting
-Cracked implements a rudimentary pattern matching, based on [CSS selectors](http://www.sitepoint.com/web-foundations/css-selectors/) to get references and make connections between nodes in the graph.
+Cracked implements a form of rudimentary pattern matching, based on [CSS selectors](http://www.sitepoint.com/web-foundations/css-selectors/) to get references and make connections between nodes in the graph.
 You can refer to a node by its type:
 ```javascript
 __("compressor") //selects all the compressors in the graph
 ```